Pelargonium, geranium : planting and growing

 • Hardiness frost-tender

-Native to mountainous regions of South Africa, Pelargonium is not hardy in our climates and is generally grown as an annual on terraces or balconies, unlike its cousin the hardy geranium, which is a hardy species that can remain in the ground in our gardens.
-Pelargonium is often wrongly called “geranium”.
-Geraniums and Pelargoniums are two distinct species, though they belong to the same family.
-Nevertheless, use of the name “geranium” for pelargoniums has remained common.
+Originating from mountain areas of South Africa, Pelargonium is not hardy in our climates where it is generally grown as an annual on terraces or balconies, unlike its cousin the hardy geranium which is a hardy species able to remain in ground in our gardens.
+Pelargonium is in fact often wrongly called “geranium”.
+Geraniums and Pelargoniums are two distinct species, although they belong to same family.
+However, use of name “geranium” for pelargoniums has remained common.

 Genus Pelargonium includes about 230 species and nearly 1,000 varieties.
-Many cultivars and hybrids have been produced from around twenty species including Pelargonium grandiflorum, the florist’s pelargonium (Pelargonium x domesticum), Pelargonium graveolens or rose-scented geranium, the most fragrant of all, used in perfumery, and parent to many hybrids, Pelargonium fragrans, with a pine scent, Pelargonium crispum, Pelargonium peltatum or ivy geranium, nicknamed the “King of Balconies” for its trailing habit.
+Many cultivars and hybrids have been produced from some twenty species including Pelargonium grandiflorum, the florist’s pelargonium (Pelargonium x domesticum), Pelargonium graveolens or the rose-scented geranium, the most fragrant of all used in perfumery, origin of many hybrids, Pelargonium fragrans with a pine scent, Pelargonium crispum, Pelargonium peltatum or ivy geranium, nicknamed “King of Balconies” for its trailing habit.

-Today true botanical pelargoniums are rare, such strong hybridisation has occurred.
-Most cultivars fall into four main groups: ivy pelargoniums, with very trailing shoots much appreciated in hanging baskets and window boxes; zonal pelargoniums (Pelargonium x Hortorum), classic upright-stemmed types widely used in beds; “Regal” or large-flowered pelargoniums; and the scented pelargoniums, also called “scented geraniums”, whose leaves are aromatic.
+Today very few botanical pelargoniums remain owing to extensive hybridisation.
+Most cultivars fall into four main groups: ivy pelargoniums with very trailing stems much appreciated in hanging baskets and window boxes, zonal pelargoniums (Pelargonium x Hortorum) of the classic upright habit much used in bedding, Regals or large-flowered pelargoniums and scented pelargoniums or rose-scented geraniums, also called “scented geraniums”, whose leaves are aromatic.

-There are also so-called Unique pelargoniums, undershrubs that can reach 1 m in height in a single season and whose foliage emits a strong, spicy aroma at the slightest touch.
+There are also “Unique” pelargoniums which are undershrubs that can reach 1 m in height in a single season and whose foliage emits a strong spicy, pungent scent at the slightest touch.

 Botanical illustrations: Pelargonium grandiflorum / Pelargonium graveolens / Pelargonium peltatum

-With a rapid growth, the plant forms a bushy, dense clump, almost as wide as tall, with development varying from 0.10 m in height for dwarf and miniature varieties to 1.20 m for the largest pelargoniums.
+With a rapid growth, the plant forms a dense, bushy clump, almost as wide as tall, with development varying from 0.10 cm in height for dwarf and miniature varieties to 1.20 m for the largest pelargoniums.
 Some geraniums resemble a small bush with a spreading habit.

-Habit varies by variety, erect in zonal geraniums that form a compact or very spreading bush, and trailing in the famous ivy geranium.
-Stems can reach 1 m in length.
+Habit varies by variety, erect in zonal geraniums which form a compact or very spreading bush and trailing in the famous ivy geranium.
+Its stems can reach 1 m in length.

-Branching stems bear leaves that also show great variety: alternate, fleshy, rounded, lobed or pointed, deeply veined, downy or glossy, with dentate or undulate margins.
-Leaves are for the most part evergreen in regions spared from winter frosts.
+Branched stems carry leaves that also take various shapes: alternate, fleshy, rounded, lobed or pointed, deeply veined, velvety or glossy, with dentate or undulate margins.
+Leaves are mostly evergreen in regions spared from winter frosts.

-They are leathery, smooth and shiny, resembling ivy leaves in ivy pelargoniums, rounded like fans, funnel-shaped in Pelargonium cucullatum and sometimes so lobed they recall maple leaves.
+They are leathery, smooth and shiny, similar to ivy leaves in ivy pelargoniums, rounded like fans, funnel-shaped in Pelargonium cucullatum and sometimes so lobed they resemble maple leaves.

-Leaves often have a long petiole, measure from 1 to 15 cm across and show every shade of green; bright green in ivy types, medium or tender green, sometimes variegated cream-white, golden or silver, or green-grey edged with red.
+They often have a long petiole, measure from 1 to 15 cm in diameter and display all shades of green; bright green in ivies, mid green, pale green sometimes variegated with cream-white, gold or silver, or green-grey edged with red.
 They can be bicoloured or tricoloured.
-Many varieties feature decorative foliage such as ‘Mrs Pollock‘ and ‘Vancouver’ popular with collectors.
+There are many varieties with decorative foliage such as ‘Mrs Pollock‘, ‘Vancouver’ popular with collectors.

-The zonal geranium (notably cultivars like ‘Fantaisie’) is distinguished by its round, very often zoned leaves (hence “zonal”), sometimes beautifully marginate with lighter tones and especially marked by coloured halos arranged in irregular concentric rings of brown, dark bronze-green, slate-blue or black or in “butterfly wings”, with a distinct tone at the centre of the leaf.
+The zonal geranium (notably cultivars like ‘Fantaisie’) is distinguished by its round, often zoned leaves (hence “zonal”), sometimes attractively marginated with a lighter tone and especially marked by coloured halos arranged in irregular concentric rings of brown, dark bronze-green, slate-blue or black or in “butterfly wings”, with a clearly distinct tone at centre of leaf.

-The foliage of the scented pelargonium, rich in essential oils, is highly aromatic: leaves, rougher or softer, plicate, often deeply incised, release on crushing very varied scents of rose, lemon, green apple, citronella, orange, mint, eucalyptus, pine in Pelargonium fragrans, spices and even hazelnut, chocolate or carrot!
-Pelargonium x graveolens and rose-scented pelargoniums (P. capitatum), with a rose fragrance, are much prized in perfumery.
+Foliage of the scented pelargonium, rich in essential oils, is strongly aromatic: its leaves, rougher or softer, plicate, often deeply incised, release very varied scents at the slightest crush such as lemon-rose, green apple, lemon, citronella, orange, mint, eucalyptus, pine in Pelargonium fragrans, spices and even hazelnut, chocolate or carrot!
+Pelargonium x graveolens and rose-scented pelargonium (P. capitatum), with rose fragrance, are highly prized in perfumery.

 This aromatic foliage is said to repel mosquitoes.

-Its edible leaves can also flavour fruit salads.
+Its edible leaves are also used to flavour fruit salads.

-Dominating the foliage, flowering, often particularly long and abundant, appears from April to October depending on species or all year round for plants kept between 10 and 15°C. Pelargonium produces masses of single, semi-double or double flowers as pretty in bud as when fully open.
+Overwhelming the foliage, flowering—often particularly long and abundant—occurs from April to October depending on species or year-round for plants kept between 10 and 15°C. Pelargonium produces masses of single, semi-double or double flowers attractive both in bud and when fully open.

-At stem tips, flowers grouped in terminal umbels, more or less large, renew throughout summer and contrast nicely with foliage.
+At stem tips, flowers grouped in terminal umbel-shaped clusters of varying size are renewed throughout summer, contrasting nicely with foliage.

-Their form varies by species: zonal pelargoniums have large flower heads, single or double, gathered in handsome spherical clusters 5 to 13 cm across that stand out clearly from foliage, while ivy and scented geraniums produce countless smaller flowers in looser umbels.
-Flowering of aromatic-leaved pelargoniums, less showy, is more discreet and delicate.
+Their shape varies by species: zonal pelargoniums bear large flower heads single or double gathered into impressive spherical clusters 5 to 13 cm in diameter that stand out from foliage, while ivy and scented geraniums produce countless smaller flowers gathered in looser, less imposing umbels.
+Flowering of aromatic-leaved pelargoniums, less spectacular, is more discreet and delicate.

 Some flowers: Pelargonium peltatum ‘Big 5 White Angel’, Pelargonium ‘Mosquitaway Eva’, Pelargonium graveolens, Pelargonium cucullatum, Pelargonium ‘Paton’s Unique’ and Pelargonium ‘Wilhelm Langguth’

-Flowers, made up of at least 5 to 6 petals, are bowl-shaped, star-like, trumpet-shaped, funnel-shaped or butterfly-shaped (two upper petals larger than three lower petals) and measure 1 to 4 cm across.
-Some resemble small roses (Pelargonium hortorum ‘Appleblossom’) or even dahlia-cactus flowers with twisted, rolled petals, or consist of fine pointed petals with scalloped edges (see Fireworks ‘Scarlet’).
+Flowers, made up of at least 5 to 6 petals, are cup-shaped, star-shaped, trumpet-shaped, funnel-shaped or butterfly-shaped (the two upper petals being larger than the three lower petals) and measure from 1 to 4 cm in diameter.
+Some are like small roses (Pelargonium hortorum ‘Appleblossom’) or even resemble dahlia-cactus flowers with twisted, rolled petals, or consist of narrow, pointed petals with cut edges (Fireworks ‘Scarlet’).

-Summer colours are not limited to the traditional bright red but range by variety in solid or multicoloured tones, vivid, rare, deep or pastel from wine-red, fresh pink, mauve, purple, pure white to, more rarely, yellow or salmon orange.
-These bright or velvety colours do not fade in the sun.
+Summer flowering is variable in colour and not limited to traditional fire-engine red; it ranges by variety from solid to multicoloured, vivid, rare, deep or pastel shades from wine-bordeaux, fresh pink, mauve, purple, pure white, more rarely yellow to salmon-orange.
+These bright or velvety colours do not fade under strong sun.

-Some petals are veined, variegated with subtle bicolours or sometimes tricolours, showing small macules of varying contrast.
+Some petals are veined, streaked with subtle bicoloured or sometimes tricoloured shades, showing small macules of varying contrast.

-After flowering, flowers give way to fruits whose very elongated shape recalls a bird’s beak, hence name “Pelargonium”, from Greek meaning “stork”.
+After flowering, flowers give way to fruits whose very elongated shape resembles a bird’s beak—hence name “pelargonium”, from Greek meaning “stork”.

 Typical beak-shaped fruits

-Flower of the scented pelargonium, lightly perfumed, is edible and can adorn summer desserts such as sorbets.
+Flower of the scented pelargonium, lightly perfumed, is edible and can garnish summer desserts such as sorbets.

-Not hardy, pelargonium is somewhat tender and should be moved into a greenhouse in regions with cold winters.
-Drought-tolerant, it grows rapidly in light, well-drained, fertile soils, in full sun or preferably in partial shade in hot regions.
+Not hardy, pelargonium is somewhat tender and should be taken into greenhouse or indoors in regions with cold winters.
+Drought-tolerant, it grows quickly in light, well-drained fertile soils, in full sun or preferably in partial shade in hot regions.

-Geranium is an essential annual for summer displays, adding texture and colour to beds, sunny borders and edges, as well as to hanging baskets and window boxes on terraces, balconies or in conservatories.
+Geranium is the must-have annual plant for summer displays, to bring structure and colour to beds, flower borders and sunny edges, as well as in hanging baskets and window boxes on terrace, balcony or conservatory.

-For centuries, pelargonium root has been used in herbal medicine for its beneficial and cleansing properties against symptoms of respiratory infections such as bronchitis.
+For centuries, pelargonium root has been used in herbal medicine for its benefits and its purifying medicinal properties against symptoms of respiratory infections such as bronchitis.

 Main species and varieties

-Not always easy to find your way among 230 pelargonium species!
-First distinguish the Pélargonium, which is frost-tender and grown in our latitudes as an annual, from hardy geranium, which is hardy and can remain in ground for years in the garden.
+Not always easy to find one’s way among 230 species of pelargoniums!
+First distinguish the Pelargonium, which is frost-tender and grown at our latitudes as an annual, from the Hardy geranium, which is hardy and can remain in ground for years in garden.

 Pelargonium is wrongly called “geranium”.
-It was botanist Carl von LinnĂ© who in 1787 grouped both Pelargoniums and Geraniums under the same genus.
-About 25 years later French botanist L’HĂ©ritier noticed the mistake and created genus PĂ©largonium.
-Too late! the error persisted for a long time… These two plants do belong to the same family, the Geraniaceae, but that is their only common point!
+It was botanist Carl Von Linne who in 1787 grouped under same genus Pelargoniums and Geraniums.
+About 25 years later, French botanist L’Héritier realised the mistake and created genus Pelargonium.
+Too late!
+Error persisted for a long time… Both plants do belong to same family, Geraniaceae, but that is their only point in common!

-One can distinguish several groups of pelargoniums, within which many cultivars have been created.
-Not forgetting the hybrids!
-They are adapted to every use and come in a multitude of colours, offering a great diversity of textures and scents!
+Several groups of pelargoniums can be distinguished, within which many cultivars have been created.
+Not to mention the hybrids!
+They suit every use and come in a multitude of colours, and offer great diversity of textures and scents!

-• The pelargonium zonale (30–50 cm high): It’s the classic geranium, forming colourful mounds with upright stems, its handsome round, velvety leaves marked by a contrasting halo and its large flower heads in all shades of red, pink and white, plain or bicoloured.
-Part of the large group of hybrids Pelargonium x hortorum.
+• Le Pelargonium zonale (30 to 50 cm high): This is the classic geranium, forming colourful clumps with its upright stems, its beautiful round, velvety leaves marked with a contrasting halo and its large flower heads in every shade of red, pink and white, plain or bicoloured.
+It belongs to the large group of hybrids Pelargonium x hortorum.
 Used in borders and window boxes.

-• The ivy pelargonium (up to 1 m high): It’s the ‘king of balconies’, most used in pots, in window boxes or hanging baskets.
+• Le ivy pelargonium (up to 1 m high): Known as the “king of balconies”, most used in pots, in window boxes or hanging baskets.
 It forms cascades of trailing or creeping flowers.
-Its glossy bright green leaves recall ivy.
+Its bright, glossy leaves recall ivy.

-• The PĂ©largonium with scented foliage: Its flowering is more discreet; its foliage, rough or velvety, is sometimes variegated with yellow or silvery tones, and above all it emits a variety of scents of apple, mint, spices, lemon or orange when crushed.
-P. x graveolens and P. capitatum give a rose-like scent, widely used in perfumery.
+• Le Scented-leaved Pelargonium: Flowering is more discreet, its foliage rough or velvety and sometimes variegated with yellow or silver, and above all it exudes a range of scents of apple, mint, spice, lemon or orange when crushed.
+P. x graveolens and P. capitatum give a rose scent, widely used in perfumery.

-• The florist’s pelargonium or large-flowered pelargonium (Pelargonium grandiflorum): Also known as pelargonium “Regals”.
-It resembles the zonal geranium but has dentate leaves and much larger inflorescences.
+• Le florist’s pelargonium or large-flowered pelargonium (Pelargonium grandiflorum): Also known as pelargonium “Regals”.
+It resembles zonal pelargonium but has dentate leaves and much larger inflorescences.
 Often grown indoors or in a greenhouse.

 Discover our unique collection of geraniums as plug plants or as seeds, including some exclusive varieties!